raprocks/spotidnldr/README.md

 Then change your working directory to the newly made folder named spotidnldr
 ```
-cd ./spotidnldr/spotidnldr
+cd spotidnldr
 ```
-Now check that there is a file named env_setup.py, open it in any file editor you want and paste the key you obtain by Following [these steps](https://github.com/raprocks/spotidnldr/blob/master/README.md#getting-youtube-api-keys-) in the placeholder for youtube api key.
+Now check that there is a file named env_setup.py, open it in any file editor you want and paste the key you obtain by following [these steps](https://github.com/raprocks/spotidnldr/blob/master/README.md#getting-youtube-api-keys-) in the placeholder for youtube api key.

 Then assuming you have python3 and pip installed and in you Environment Path, Run the Following Command:
 ```